What are the ChatGPT free and paid versions?

 The paid and free versions of ChatGPT can browse the web if you want real-time data included in the answer.
 You can activate the Web search feature by pressing the plus icon on your input bar and choosing More.

 What’s more, Plus users can research using not only the web but also their connected sources, such as GitHub or Google Drive.
+They can also list specific sites that ChatGPT should look into.

-Before starting the research, both Free and Plus asked additional questions to clarify my request to compare the 2000s and 2020s NBA basketball eras.
+Before starting the research, asked additional questions to clarify my request to compare the 2000s and 2020s NBA basketball eras.
+In contrast, Plus showed a proposed plan and allowed to edit it before getting to work.

 However, no matter how good the end result looks, you should double-check the answers as all LLMs are still prone to AI hallucinations.